coder-chick/ComputerNetworkingProject1/README.md

 8. Screenshot of terminal from the Server --> "Project1ServerPingsFromDifferentNetworks.png"
 9. Screenshot of terminal from the Client --> "Project1ClientPingsFromDifferentNetworks.png"

-## To Execute on the same network:
+## To Execute on the Same Network:
 From the computer terminal or command line:
 1. First run the server.
 In the terminal, enter:
    * python UDPPingerServer.py 15007
 2. Second, run the client.
 In the terminal, enter:
    * python UDPPingerClient.py localhost 15007

-## To Execute on 2 different networks/computers:
+## To Execute on 2 Different Networks/Computers:
 1. Turn Off Firewall of Server network
 2. Turn off Firewall of Client network
 3. From server network, find the IPv4 address